adrianjost/files-sync-action/README.md

 2. overwritten from the `SRC_REPO` if they already exist in the `TARGET_REPO`
 3. created in the `TARGET_REPO`, if they do not exist yet there.

-All filpaths start with the repos fullname without a leading slash.
-The delimiter between path segments is a forward slash.
+All filpaths start at the repository root without a leading slash.
+The delimiter between path segments is always a forward slash.

 ### `SKIP_DELETE`